scipy-2023-image-analysis/tutorial/tutorial/02_segmentation_and_measuring.md

 To look at images and associated data, *napari* provides additional functionality over matplotlib, including:
 - the canvas is OpenGL, interactive, and responsive
 - the canvas has *layers*, which can be individually shown or hidden
-- (the *killer app*) the viewer is *n-dimensional*, which comes in handy when your images are more than 2D, such as MRI data or (as below) microscopy data
+- the viewer is *n-dimensional*, which comes in handy when your images are more than 2D, such as MRI data or (as below) microscopy data

 Here's how to look at the same images with napari: